-If you are willing to pay an annual fee for a cash back credit card, the Blue Cash Preferred Card from American Express costs $95 per year and earns 6% cashback on groceries and 3% at U.S gas stations and select department stores.
+If you are willing to pay an annual fee for a cash back credit card, the Blue Cash Preferred Card from American Express costs $95 per year and earns 6% cashback at U.S. supermarkets and 3% at U.S gas stations and select department stores.
 And, it has a $200 welcome offer.

 United TravelBank Card

 The United Airlines TravelBank is a hybrid cashback/travel rewards credit card.
 You will not pay an annual fee and it also has a tiered rewards system: